monaio/Monaio-Project/README.md

 ## Introduction

-Graft Network is a private, secure, untraceable, decentralized digital cryptocurrency.
+Monaio Network is a private, secure, untraceable, decentralized digital cryptocurrency.
 You are your bank.
 You control your funds and nobody can trace your transactions unless you allow them to do so.

 **Privacy:** Graft Network uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has access to).
 This ensures that your purchases, receipts, and all transfers remain absolutely private by default.